Inference in Auctions with Many Bidders Using Transaction Prices: Second-price auctions

-\begin{runningexamplecont} The extraordinary transaction prices in Table \ref{tab:plate} suggest that $v_H$ may not be finite in this application.
-This implies that $\xi > 0$ and rules out the uniform distribution.
-Consequently, the winner's expected utility and the seller's expected revenue are both substantial and better modeled to be diverging as $K \to \infty$.
+\begin{runningexamplecont} Compared with the price of ordinary plates, the exceptionally high transaction prices of these luxurious plates in Table \ref{tab:plate} suggest that $v_H$ could be infinite.
+This would imply that $\xi > 0$ and rule out the uniform distribution.
+Consequently, the winner’s expected utility and the seller’s expected revenue may be substantial, and are better modeled as diverging as $K \to \infty$.
 In contrast, existing nonparametric methods typically assume a bounded support with $v_H < \infty$, where $P_j$ approaches the upper bound $v_H$ for all $j$.
 Under this assumption, the winner's expected utility shrinks to zero, and the seller's expected revenue converges to $v_H$ as $K \to \infty$.
 We introduce a formal test to distinguish between these scenarios in Section \ref{sec:sp-index}. \end{runningexamplecont}

 To sidestep the unknown $a_K$ and $b_K$, we sort the transaction prices across auctions (i.e., $P_{(1)}\leq P_{(2)}\leq \dots \leq P_{(n)}$), and consider the sorted and self-normalized prices: for $j=1,\dots, N \equiv n-2 \geq 1$,